xebialabs/overthere/README.md

 * figure out what to do with the HostFileInputStreamTransformer filter.
 * figure out what to do with HostFileUtils.
 * separate out an spi package.
+* decide whether to support winsshd and/or copssh and/or other Windows SSH implementations.
+Leave that up to subclasses?
+* implement SSH pub/private key implementation in a nicer manner.